HMRC’s focus on these types of arrangements, follows their success in four first tier tax tribunal cases over the last two years, specifically:

 In these cases, the tribunal agreed the arrangements used constituted tax avoidance and were designed to artificially reduce company profits and disguise the income of the company’s directors, employees, or shareholders.

-This also comes following HMRC’s discovery of widespread dividend diversion schemes, which have been detailed in their recently published Spotlight 62 guidance.
+This also comes following HMRC’s discovery of widespread dividend diversion schemes, which have been detailed in their Spotlight 62 guidance

-In addition, with the political discussion on whether to apply VAT at 20% on the fees charged to pupils for private schools, it is unsurprising that HMRC would seek to deter people from using these arrangements.
+In addition, as VAT at 20% on private schools fees will be levied from 1 January 2025, it is unsurprising that HMRC would seek to deter people from using these arrangements.

 Unfortunately, HMRC’s identification of further cases to attack based on their tribunal success seems to have been overenthusiastic (to say the least), and we have seen examples where the facts pertaining to the structure targeted, differ from the facts established in the settled tax cases as listed above.
 There is a huge difference between a structure set up specifically to aggressively avoid paying tax, and a simple family trust established to pay grandchildren’s school fees.
 However, this has not stopped HMRC from treating these innocuous arrangements as though they are something far more heinous and sinister.